stiles/data/lacera-board-travel-expenses/README.md

 Also included in this repo are simple summary tables with [counts](https://github.com/stiles/data/blob/master/lacera-board-travel-expenses/places.csv) of locations attended `places.csv` and [spending totals](https://github.com/stiles/data/blob/master/lacera-board-travel-expenses/attendees.csv) by current and past board members `attendees.csv`.

-The data were compiled from more than [1,300 pages of travels memos and expense vouchers](https://www.documentcloud.org/search/projectid:45052-LACERA) released by the association under the California Public Records Act.